mickfuzz/phd4/_posts/thesis_chapters/2024-9-4-Methodology.md

 The area of in-depth study of learning and wider behaviours in the development of coding.
 Work on roles by Barron  and developed by Roque showed promise identifying helpful roles and reflecting them back to participants.
 Such reflection sessions were not always replicable with a general home education group or other non-formal setting.
 Could this implemented in the design, in the way reflective techniques were implemented in to games.
 Thus making it more playful/ gameful.

-### What research questions are answered by what data gathering and analysis - and described in what chapter?
+### What research questions are answered by what data gathering and analysis AND AT WHAT STAGE - and described in what chapter?

  <!-- See the thesis by Digital Game Education: Designing interventions to encourage players’ informed reflections on their diThe experimental team consisted of Home Educating families .
 Learners acted as researcher participants to guide the next iteration of the game making program both directly and indirectly.